Golf Cart Lithium Conversion Cost: 36V & 48V Guide

 DIY installation works great for most drop-in kits, but some situations call for professional help.
 Find a golf cart repair shop near you or browse dealers in your state if any of these apply:

-• Your cart has regenerative braking (EZGO RXV) and you are not comfortable disabling it
+• Your cart has regenerative braking (EZGO RXV) and the battery maker requires controller verification or setup

 • You want to change voltage (36V to 48V) and need controller and wiring upgrades